green-code-initiative/ecoCode/RULES.md

 ## Rules support matrix by techno

-This matrix lists all the rules identified as implementable within the standard ecoCode plugin.
+This matrix lists all the rules identified as implementable within the standard creedengo plugin.

 Some are applicable for different technologies.

-- ✅ Rule included in current version of ecoCode
+- ✅ Rule included in current version of creedengo
 - 🚧 Rule implementation in progress
 - 🚀 Rule to implement
 - ❓ Rule to analyze for applicability